New to Telerik Reporting? Download free 30-day trial

-The SQL Data Source Wizard allows you to create a new or edit an existing SqlDataSource component.
-This article describes the SQL Data Source Wizard steps:
+The SQL Data Source Wizard allows you to create a new or edit an existing SqlDataSource component in the Telerik Web Report Designer.
+This article describes the SQL Data Source Wizard that you can invoke from the Report Designer toolbox.

 Choose data connection

-Choose an existing connection from the list of connections or specify a new connection.
-The Select from existing data connections option contains a drop-down that lists the available predefined connection strings.
+Select an existing connection from the list of connections or specify a new connection.
+The Select from existing data connections option has a drop-down list with the available predefined connection strings, for example:

-Local connection strings from the application configuration file and theconnections are listed.
+Local connection strings from the application configuration file and the.

-In the context of the Report Server, all report server data connections that the current user has permissions to read.
+All report server data connections that the current user has permissions to read (listed only if you use Telerik Report Server)

 If using the designer from a Report Server, this drop-down lists the server data connections.
 Server reports support only saved server data connections.